Point and Click items require the candidate to interact with an image in order to provide a response.

 On the Write Question page, select Point and Click from the Question Type drop-down list.

 The item author specifies one or more area(s)/point(s) on the image to identify a correct response.
 ExamDeveloper provides an interface for users to create the questions.
-How they are presented to the candidate depends on the Assessment Driver used to deliver the exam.
-An Assessment Driver is software owned by a test delivery provider used to present items to candidates.
+How they are presented to the candidate depends on the Assessment Driver used to deliver the Exam.
+An Assessment Driver is software owned by a test delivery provider used to present questions to candidates.

 Click the Retrieve Assets button. and then click the Attach Asset icon for the desired asset.